 Mississippi Court Upholds Ex-Gov. Haley Barbour’s Controversial Pardons

-The court ruled that Barbour acted within his authority by pardoning nearly 200 convicts in the final days in office.
+Mississippi's Supreme Court ruled that former Gov. Haley Barbour acted within his authority by pardoning nearly 200 convicts in his final days in office.

 The Supreme Court of Mississippi upheld the controversial pardons issued by the state’s former governor Haley Barbour during his last days in office.